My first-time furniture painting, lessons learned turning a dresser into a TV console.

 For the handles, we didn’t want to buy new ones so we just wrapped the old ones in some twine.
 This will help not only so the paint doesn’t get scratched up, but gives it a new look for FREE.

-This dresser makeover cost around $25.
+This dresser to TV console makeover cost was around $25.
 A bargain!
 You could easily pay $200 for a cheapo cabinet.
 This piece is very well made and can easily be changed again.

 *Still need to get a hole drilled for the cord!